 - Paste in the URL or upload the MP3

 Now that you have content in your Imported Content section, hover over the video or audio file you want to transcribe and click Transcribe.
-If you are transcribing the video or audio file in English, you will see an extra paid option.

 Before You Generate Your Transcription Link